Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Tunneling and Field-Ionization time delay

-Our concept is that a multiphoton absorption can be determined by the barrier height $\delta_z$ (which depends on the field strength, see fig \ref{Hofdata1}).
+In our concept, a multiphoton absorption can be determined by the barrier height $\delta_z$ (which depends on the field strength, see Fig. \ref{Hofdata1}).
 For now, the barrier height is largely overcome by a multiphoton absorption after the scattering with the laser wave packet (first step).
-We note that in the SFA such a mechanism, i.e. when multiphoton absorption accompanies the tunneling process, is usually incorporated in the intermediate regime, which we discuss in sec \ref{sec:ir}.
+We note that in the SFA such a mechanism, i.e. when multiphoton absorption accompanies the tunneling process, is usually incorporated in the intermediate regime, which we discuss in sec. \ref{sec:ir}.

-Our first, simplified approach follows from the physical reasoning of eq $\tau_{T,i}$, for details see \cite{Kullie:2015}.
-As already mentioned $\tau_{T,i}$ is the time to reach the barrier entrance $x_{e,-}$, in the adiabatic case, where the electron encounters the barrier.
-It can then climb the barrier by multiphoton absorption, it reaches the top of the barrier and escapes the effective potential at $x_m$, compare fig \ref{Hofdata1}.
+Our first, simplified approach follows from the physical reasoning of $\tau_{T,i}$ in eq \ref{Tdi}.
+As already mentioned, $\tau_{T,i}$ is the time to reach the barrier entrance $x_{e,-}$, in the adiabatic case, where the electron encounters the barrier.
+It can then climb the barrier by multiphoton absorption, it reaches the top (sightly below the top) of the barrier and escapes the effective potential at $x_m$, compare Fig. \ref{Hofdata1}.
 Consequently, the term due to the barrier itself is reduced by the same amount of energy.
-The number of absorbed photons is then determined by the barrier height which can approximated by $m_F=floor(\frac{\delta_z} {\omega_0})$, where $\omega_0$ is the central frequency of the laser pulse; the function $floor(x)$ gives the round down of a number $x$.
-As the barrier energy reduces by the number of absorbed photons, that is by an amount $m_F\,\omega_0$, $\tau_{T,i}$ reduces as follows
+The number of absorbed (real) photons is then determined by the barrier height which can approximated by $m_F=floor(\frac{\delta_z} {\omega_0})$, where $\omega_0$ is the central frequency of the laser pulse; the function $floor(x)$ gives the greatest integer less than or equal to $x$. we use the $floor$ function instead of the $ceil$, since the tiny remainder (=$\delta_z-m_F \omega_0<\omega_0$) of the potential barrier can quietly overcome by (adiabatic) tunneling, we cam back to this in sec. \ref{sec:ir}.